Updated on September 13th, 2022

 Fall is an excellent time to feed 2:1 sugar syrup.
 It is easier for bees to preserve thicker syrup as there is less water to evaporate.

-Sugar feeding supplements any nectar they collect to build up stores for winter.
+Sugar feeding supplements whatever nectar they collect to build up stores for winter.

 Do not feed pollen substitutes in the fall.